E53klasky/postProcessing-/README.md

 # postProcessing

 This repository contains post-processing tools for CFD simulation data from xcompact3d.
-The tools process ADIOS2 BP5 files for divergence/curl calculations, streamline visualization, contour plotting, data compression, and RMSE analysis.
+The tools process ADIOS2 BP files for divergence/curl calculations, streamline visualization, contour plotting, data compression, and RMSE analysis.

 ## Table of Contents